 “Prabhupada was sitting in the back yard when Govinda dasi saw a large slug climbing on a wall.
 She showed it to Prabhupäda.
 “Chant to the poor thing,” he said, and she began to chant Hare Krishna.” extract from Srila Prabhupada-Lilamrta by Satsvarupa das Goswami, Vol 3.

 For some unknown reason, I have always remembered this situation, along with Srila Prabhupada’s instructions and interpreted that the best service a devotee of the Lord can ever render in the presence of any animal, or plant or any living being whatsoever for that matter, is to chant the Hare Krishna maha mantra quite loudly for the animal / plant / living entity to hear distinctly.
 This is mantra or sound vibration therapy.
-It is said that in India, some experts are able to cure venomous snake bite simply by applying relevant sound vibration.
+It is said that in India, some experts are able to cure venomous snake bite simply by applying relevant sound vibration and perhaps also relevant herbs.
 No need for anti-venom serum.
 The best of all sound vibration therapy for all kinds of dis-eases, physical, mental, intellectual and spiritual, is the steady chanting of the maha mantra Hare Krishna as in